Grand Slam (figure skating): All disciplines

 The following table shows the numbers of Grand Slams by nation.

-Records

-The following table shows the first (or youngest/oldest) skater who achieved the Grand Slam.

 Career Grand Slam

 The career achievement of all three major annual senior-level international competitions (WC, GPF, and EC or 4CC) is termed a Career Grand Slam.
 Some skaters have won all three major competitions a second or more times, achieving a double, triple or quadruple Career Grand Slam.

 The remainder of this section is a complete list, by discipline, of all skaters who have completed the Career Grand Slam ordered chronologically, the numbers of Career Grand Slams by nation, and the first (or youngest/oldest) skater who achieved the Career Grand Slam.
 The major competition at which the Career Grand Slam was achieved is indicated in bold.